-V. TASK 4.0 - METROPOLITAN TRANSPORTATION PLAN -
+IV.
+TASK 4 - METROPOLITAN TRANSPORTATION PLAN

-- OBJECTIVE Maintain and update the Amarillo Metropolitan Transportation Plan (MTP).
+Maintain and update the Amarillo Metropolitan Transportation Plan (MTP).
 Maintain and update corridor and regional transportation planning in the MTP.
 Maintain and update the Thoroughfare Plan for the Amarillo Urban Transportation Study area.

 With the implementation of performance measures work will be done to update and monitor the performance targets.
-These targets will be incorporated into the selection of projects to create a better more reliable transportation system. - EXPECTED PRODUCTS Review of projects to be implemented throughout the 2020 2045 MTP.
+These targets will be incorporated into the selection of projects to create a better more reliable transportation system.

+Review of projects to be implemented throughout the 2025 - 2050 MTP.
 Ensure projects proposed for inclusion in the TIP are referenced in the plan.
-Revise the 2020 - 2045 MTP, as required.
-Maintain the Amarillo Urban Transportation Study Area Regional Multimodal Mobility Plan.
+Revise the 2025 - 2050 MTP, as required.
+Maintain the Amarillo Urban Transportation Study Area Regional Multimodal Mobility Plan, and Thoroughfare plan.
 Participate in corridor and regional transportation planning.
-Update Performance Targets as needed - PREVIOUS WORK During FY 2021 the MPO Policy Committee revised the 2020 2045 MTP as needed.
-Development and revision of this long-range planning document continued as needed for FAST Act compliance.
+Update Performance Targets as needed.
+The 10-yr plan will also be updated.

+During FY 2025 the MPO Policy Committee revised the 2025 - 2050 MTP as needed.
+Development and revision of this long-range planning document continued as needed for IIJA compliance.
 Projects proposed for inclusion in the TIP were reviewed for consistency with the MTP.

-Staff continued re-development and update of a thoroughfare plan for the Amarillo Urban Transportation Study area.
+Staff continued evaluation and update of the thoroughfare plan for the Amarillo Urban Transportation Study area.
+Staff developed the 2025-2050 MTP.

-The MPO participated in corridor and regional planning associated with the Panhandle Rural Planning Organization (PRPO), the Panhandle Regional Organization to Maximize Public Transportation (PROMPT) and the Ports-to-Plains Trade Corridor.
+The MPO participated in corridor and regional planning associated with the Panhandle Rural Planning Organization (PRPO), the Panhandle Regional Organization to Maximize Public Transportation (PROMPT) and the Ports-to-Plains Trade Corridor as well as extension of I-27 and US 287 interstate feasibility studies.
+The 10-yr plan was updated.